Classical models may be a better explanation of the Jiuzhang 1.0 Gaussian Boson Sampler than its targeted squeezed light model: Validation tests

 \subsection{Bayesian test}

 The Bayesian test that was used in the validation of the Jiuzhang 1.0/2.0 experiments compares two different hypotheses regarding the true probability distribution of the experimental samples~\cite{bentivegna2014bayesian}.
 This test gives the degree of confidence of one hypothesis over another.
 In this case, we compute the degree of confidence of the ground truth of the experiment over the squashed states hypothesis.

-The test relies on the computation of probabilities of individual samples, which is a computationally hard task for patterns with a high number of clicks.
-For this reason, we use sets of samples with fixed click numbers (following Refs.~\cite{zhong2020quantum, zhong2021phase, villalonga2021efficient}) between 5 and 25.
+As was mentioned in Sec.~\ref{sec:introduction}, the Bayesian test relies on the computation of probabilities of individual samples, which is a computationally hard task for patterns with a high number of clicks.
+This means that the test cannot be used to validate the entirety of the experimental data and, consequently, does not represent a complete measure to readily verify if a GBS experiment achieves quantum computational advantage.
+Rather, the Bayesian test is used to build up confidence in the correct functioning of the GBS setup by ruling out possible classical hypotheses explaining the samples.

+We will compute the test for samples with fixed click numbers (following Refs.~\cite{zhong2020quantum, zhong2021phase, villalonga2021efficient}) between 5 and 26.
 This upper limit in the number of clicks takes into account that the computation of the corresponding probabilities requires quadruple precision of complex type numbers, thus increasing the computational cost.
 Indeed, obtaining the probability for a single pattern of 25 clicks takes $\sim3.5$ hours using a 64-core CPU with two AMD Rome 7532 processors with $2.4\,\text{GHz}$ clock speed, using a custom implementation of the Torontonian function (see Ref.~\cite{polyq2022tor}) which uses Quadruple-precision (128 bits for each real number) provided by the library \texttt{DoubleFloats.jl}~\cite{sarnoffDoubleFloats2022} in the Julia Programming language~\cite{bezanson2017julia}.

 Consider a set $\bm{S} = \{\bm{s}_1,\dots,\bm{s}_L\}$ of $L$ experimental samples, each of them containing $C$ clicks.
 The probability of obtaining one of these samples, given that it has $C$ clicks, under the hypothesis $\text{HYP} \in \{\text{SQUA}, \text{\text{SQUE}}\}$ is given by